The Best Pet Spiders to Keep at Home

 Impressive Size and Appearance

-The Brazilian Black Tarantula is known for its impressive size.
-Adult females can reach a leg span of up to 8 inches.
-They are one of the larger tarantula species kept as pets.
+The Brazilian Black Tarantula is renowned for its amazing size.
+Female adults can stretch their legs up to eight inches.
+Among the more common tarantula species kept as pets are these ones.

 Feeding and Diet